Canada's most expensive megaprojects under construction

 There will be 15 stations with numerous connections to the broader transit network.
 Construction officially started in 2021.

 Officials estimated in 2019 that building a new transit line would cost $10.9 billion.
-This has since ballooned in price to $19 billion in 2023.
-In June 2024 that jumped again to $27.2 billion.
+This has since ballooned in price, with estimates scaled up to $19 billion in 2023 and later $27.2 billion in June 2024.

-This new price includes the costs of building as well as maintaining and operating the trains for 30 years.
+This new price includes the costs of building, maintaining and operating the trains for 30 years.
 However, this still makes the Ontario Line the most expensive megaproject underway in Canada.

 Now discover the delayed megaprojects blowing budgets around the world